Associate Degree in Accounting

 Why St. Augustine College:

-One-year minimum career specialization program that’s ideal for those getting a degree while working full time and can help bypass jobs that require an accounting degree
+• Our one-year minimum career specialization program is ideal for those wishing to pursue an associates in accounting degree while working full-time and can help bypass jobs that require an accounting degree

-Earn college credits towards an associate’s in accounting, and from there a bachelor’s in accounting
+• Earn college credits towards an associate accounting degree, and from there a bachelor’s in accounting

-Dedicated student support service understands the needs of adult learners and will help the students go through the program
+• Dedicated student support service that understands the needs of adult learners and will help the students go through the program

-The learning environment and campus life is community-oriented
+• The learning environment and campus life are community-oriented

-Hy-Flex teaching modality (students choose whether to attend on campus or online)
+• Hy-Flex teaching modality that allows us to offer students the option to earn their associates in accounting online (students choose whether to attend on campus or online)

 Empowered to Succeed

-As a graduate of the AAS in Accounting program*, you will be prepared to:
+As a graduate of the AAS Accounting program*, you will be prepared to:

 1. Identify the accounting standards principles and be able to prepare basic financial statements.